 IDP Ref.
-Major links to town centre objectives Project Reference Requirement Stage Approximate Capital Cost (Revenue) Funding Source (Status) Responsible Agency (Supporting Agencies) Risks/ Contingency Funding S2E Objective 8 GP Facilities Additional 3 GPs needed up to 2022 (based on the ratio of 1 GP per 1,800 people).
+Major links to town centre objectives Project reference Requirement Stage Approximate capital cost (revenue) Funding source (status) Responsible agency (supporting agencies) Risks and contingency planning S2E Objective 8 GP Facilities Additional 3 GPs needed up to 2022 (based on the ratio of 1 GP per 1,800 people).
 1 to 2 To be determined PCT, joint venture, LIFT, Planning Obligations and CIL (emerging) Lewisham PCT and LBL (developers) NHS Lewisham suggests that existing GP practices in the town centre could accommodate anticipated population growth, subject to necessary capacity enhancements.
 The NHS and LBL are working together to ensure that there is sufficient surgery space to accommodate growth.
 S2F Objective 8 Dentist Facilities Additional 3 dentists needed up to 2022 (based on the ratio of 1 dentist per 2,000 people).
-1 to 2 To be determined PCT, joint venture, LIFT, obligations and CIL (emerging) Lewisham PCT and LBL (developers) There is considered to be sufficient vacant or proposed new non-residential space in appropriate locations (especially in the Lewisham Gateway scheme) to easily accommodate this requirement.
+1 to 2 To be determined PCT, joint venture, LIFT, Planning Obligations and CIL (emerging) Lewisham PCT and LBL (developers) There is considered to be sufficient vacant or proposed new non-residential space in appropriate locations (especially in the Lewisham Gateway scheme) to easily accommodate this requirement.
 However, the situation will be monitored in liaison with Lewisham PCT.